 How to heat a tent with a candle?

 Heating your tent with a candle is the safest and easiest method so far.
 It doesn’t need an electric supply, no gas supply.
 Just buy a portable candle warmer, and you’re done.
 It will cut your worries about choosing a campsite with EHUs or packing those bulky heaters.
-You can even camp in the wilderness without any need of heaters when you have this magical flame by your side.
+You can even camp in the wilderness without any need for heaters when you have this magical flame by your side.

 How to insulate a tent for winter camping?